illinois/systems-encyclopedia/mongo.md

 Many commands have certain optional paramaters.
 They are placed into the command in one large document called options.
 Here is a brief explanation on what they mean.
 ### Insert Options

-[ordered](https://self-learning-java-tutorial.blogspot.com/2021/06/mongodb-ordered-and-unordered-inserts.html) (only in insertMany()) - boolean - default is true - Decides whether data is put into the collection in an ordered or unordered way when we run insertMany().
+**[ordered](https://self-learning-java-tutorial.blogspot.com/2021/06/mongodb-ordered-and-unordered-inserts.html)** - *(only in insertMany())* - *boolean* - *default is true* :

+Decides whether data is put into the collection in an ordered or unordered way when we run insertMany().
 Ordered inserts take more time.
 In addition if an error occurs they will stop, which may be useful depending on use case.

-[writeConcern](https://www.mongodb.com/docs/manual/reference/write-concern/) - default is usually majority unless overwritten - This is the parameter to decide which writes get aknowledeged.
+**[writeConcern](https://www.mongodb.com/docs/manual/reference/write-concern/)** - *default is usually majority unless overwritten* :

+This is the parameter to decide which writes get aknowledeged.
 This is relevant where we have [replica sets](#replica-sets), which means there are multiple nodes with the data.

 Options for writeConcern: